elizabethgarza/Spanish-Diacriticizer/README.md

  - [ ] Now try your own!

-       ~ %  python3 diacriticizer.py "your own unidecoded sequence of tokens"
+       ~ %  python3 diacriticizer.py "Your own unidecoded sequence of tokens."

 ## Background